NZVA Awards

 Award criteria

 This award category is open to veterinarians up to the age of 35 years.
-The Award will honour an individual who has shown outstanding veterinary, communication, and leadership skills since graduating as a veterinarian.
+The Award honours individuals who have shown outstanding veterinary, communication and leadership skills since graduating as a veterinarian.
 Nominees should possess key professional accomplishments that differentiate them from their peers.

 Nomination and eligibility